motiondesignlv/motiondesignlv/README.md

 Product Designer & UX Engineer specialized in accessibility and design systems, with a strong background in motion design, 3d, animation, and branding.

-* Passionate Woodworker
+* Love working with wood
-* Enthusiastic Ping Pong Player
+* Ping pong enthusiast
-* Avid Cook (though I avoid doing the dishes)
+* Enjoy cooking (but not a fan of doing the dishes)
-* Fluent in Spanish and English
+* Bilingual